 As mentioned above, survivors of brain cancer usually experience trouble with school performance.
-Children who undergo chemotherapeutic treatment for leukemia may also experience neurocognitive problems.
+Children who undergo chemotherapeutic treatment for leukemia or other cancers may also experience neurocognitive problems.
 You may notice your child having trouble with learning, paying attention, or keeping up with classmates.

-In addition, some medical treatment centers are developing techniques to deliver radiation therapy that aim to minimize or even eliminate long-term side effects in children with brain cancer, without compromising the effectiveness of treatment.
+In addition, some medical treatment centers are developing techniques to deliver radiation therapy that aim to minimize or even eliminate late effects in children with brain cancer, without compromising the effectiveness of treatment.

 In today’s cancer centers for children, doctors and nurses make efforts to reduce the pain and fear associated with cancer.
 Despite these efforts, cancer is a frightening disease, and its treatment is rarely without some discomfort.
-Despite the best medical and nursing care, some survivors of childhood cancer find that memories and anxiety associated with cancer keep sprouting back into their lives, even years after treatment is finished.
+Despite the best medical and nursing care, some survivors of childhood cancer find that memories and anxiety associated with cancer keep intruding into their lives, even years after treatment is finished.
 When fears and memories return frequently and intensely, psychologists may make a diagnosis of post-traumatic stress disorder (PTSD).
-PTSD does occur in some children who are cured of cancer.
+PTSD may even occur in some children who are cured of cancer.

-In an effort to help your child from falling victim to PTSD, the oncology staff will likely want to talk with your child about their feelings.
+In an effort to help your child from developing PTSD, the oncology staff will likely want to talk with your child about their feelings.
 Many centers use play therapy so that younger children can express feelings of fear or anxiety.
-If you find your child continues to worry about cancer or to have disturbing memories or dreams about the treatment process, talk with your doctor about getting psychological help, which may prevent the long-term development of PTSD.
+If you find your child continues to worry about cancer or to have disturbing memories or dreams about the treatment process, talk with your doctor about getting psychological help, which may prevent the late development of PTSD.